Learn About Mental Health

 Panic Disorder

-You’re waiting in line at the bank.
-You’re running late, you have a million other errands to run and the child at the back of the line won’t stop screaming.
+You are waiting in line at the bank.
+You are running late, you have a million other errands to run and the child at the back of the line will not stop screaming.
 Suddenly you start feeling strange.
 Your heart starts racing.
-You start to feel dizzy, nauseous and sweaty.
-After a minute, it feels so bad that you get the overwhelming feeling you’re going to die.
-It’s hard to breathe and your hands and feet start to tingle.
-You are absolutely terrified.
+You start to feel dizzy, nauseous, and sweaty.
+After a minute, it feels so bad that you get the overwhelming feeling you are going to die.
+It is hard to breathe and your hands and feet start to tingle.
+You are terrified.
 Within a few minutes, the terror slowly starts to subside.
 Your heart rate and breathing start to return to normal.
 This is what a panic attack feels like.

 Post-Traumatic Stress Disorder

-You’re driving down the highway, the road is wet and cars keep racing past you, splashing water on to your windshield.
+You are driving down the highway, the road is wet and cars keep racing past you, splashing water on to your windshield.
 Suddenly you lose control of the car and feel the car plummeting down an embankment.
 You hear glass breaking, metal screeching and feel searing pain all over your body.
-You open your eyes and realize that you’re sitting in your cubicle at work on a sunny Tuesday.
-You’ve just relived the car accident you were in two months ago for the hundredth time since it happened.
+You open your eyes and realize that you are sitting in your cubicle at work on a sunny Tuesday.
+You have just relived the car accident you were in two months ago for the hundredth time since it happened.

 Psychosis

 What do you think of when you hear the word “psychotic?”
-Some people are scared of psychosis because of the way it’s shown on TV or in the movies.
+Some people fear psychosis because of the way it is shown on TV or in the movies.
 In real life, though, psychosis is a serious and disabling mental health condition—but it is treatable and many people recover after only one episode when they get proper treatment.

 Schizophrenia